Directed By: Vincente Minnelli

 An American in Paris owes its success to a number of factors.
 First and foremost is the music of George and Ira Gershwin, which perfectly complements both the story and its Parisian setting.
 Then there's the cast.
 Looking very young (she was 19 at the time), Leslie Caron is positively charming as Lise, an innocent girl trapped in a difficult situation, and Oscar Levant as the oft-depressed best friend / concert pianist has his share of funny moments.

-What propels An America in Paris to the rank of a classic, however, is the work of Gene Kelly, who belts out a number of fantastic Gershwin songs, including “I Got Rhythm” (accompanied by a collection of French kids) and the incredibly upbeat “S’ Wonderful”, performed as a duet with Georges Guetary.
-Aside from being the film’s star, Kelly was also responsible for the excellent choreography, which is on full display in the grand finale, an extended dream sequence that guides us on a magical tour through the streets - and even the history - of Paris.
+What propels An America in Paris to the lofty heights of a classic, however, is the work of Gene Kelly, who belts out a number of fantastic Gershwin songs, including “I Got Rhythm” (accompanied by a group of French kids) and the incredibly upbeat “S’ Wonderful”, performed as a duet with Georges Guetry.
+Aside from being the film’s star, Kelly was also responsible for the choreography, which is on full display in the grand finale, an extended dream sequence that guides us on a magical tour through the streets - and even the history - of Paris.

-The fact that Kelly tackled the musical routines with such gusto is no surprise, yet what truly impressed me was his overall portrayal of Jerry, who is just as charismatic in the film’s quieter moments as he is when the music swells.
-A vagabond traipsing through life with a smile on his face, Jerry is one of those guys you can’t help but like, and when Lise abruptly has a change of heart, finding him annoying one minute and irresistible the next, we understand why.
+The fact that Kelly tackled the musical routines with such gusto is no surprise, yet what truly impressed me was his overall portrayal of Jerry, who is just as charismatic in the film’s quieter moments as when the music swells.
+A vagabond traipsing through life with a smile on his face, Jerry is one of those guys you can’t help but like, and it's no gtreat surprise when Lise abruptly has a change of heart, finding him annoying one minute and irresistible the next.
 To know Jerry is to love him, and it’s the energy Kelly brings to the role that makes the character so damn endearing.
-Gene Kelly was, without question, one of Hollywood’s best song and dance men, but in An American in Paris he proves he was a terrific actor as well.
+Gene Kelly was, without question, one of Hollywood’s best song and dance men, but in An American in Paris he proved he was just as terrific an actor.

 No comments: